 Chat Masala is a wonderfully bitey mix of spices.
-You can buy it at your Indian grocer, or be brave and make it yourself.
-Find out how easy that is in this post.
+You can buy it at your Indian grocer, or make it yourself.

-And just to stress the point again, use only young ginger, without any fibres – the older ginger, brown in colour and more fibrous, will overwhelm the dish.
+And just to stress the point again, use only young ginger, without any fibres – the older ginger, brown in colour and more fibrous, will be unpleasant.

 Cuisine: Indian influenced

 Prep time: 10 mins + 8 hours soaking time<

 Cooking time: 0 mins

 Serves: 1 – 4 people, depending how you use it

 50g whole chickpeas (channa), soaked in 1.5 cups water for 8 hours or overnight